codership/galera/docs/source/mysqlwsrepoptions.rst

 .. index::
    pair: Parameters; wsrep_data_home_dir

-A directory where the wsrep provider will store its files.
-*Galera Cluster* uses this parameter to store its internal state.
+A directory where the wsrep Provider will store its files.
+Galera Cluster uses this parameter to store its internal state.

 .. rubric:: wsrep_dbug_option